-The ASP is reviewed annually by the Safety Division to certify its compliance and make necessary updates, corrections, and modifications in accordance with ST practices, WSDOT Program Standard guidance, and federal regulations.
+The ASP is reviewed annually by the Enterprise Safety Division to certify its compliance and make necessary updates, corrections, and modifications in accordance with ST practices, WSDOT Program Standard guidance, and federal regulations.
 Additionally, all partner safety plans are reviewed to ensure they meet or exceed the regulatory requirements presented in Sound Transit's plan.
+A memois published to document the partner review and any findings.
+Sound Transit requests contracted operational partners (King County Metro, Pierce Transit, and Community Transit) submit their updated Agency Safety Plans to Sound Transit for review in the first quarter of each year.
+If a partner agency ASP is under revision at the time of request, an estimated publication date must be provided.

-A memoire-memo initiating, developing, and overseeing the revision of the ASP on behalf of Sound Transit, as well as confirming compliance with state and FTA regulations.
-The team will seek feedback from agency departments, management review, operational partners, and internal audits to determine if any changes are needed.
-Updates to the ASP may be initiated due to changes to the federal regulations, the <a href="https://www.wsb.org/
+The Enterprise Safety Division is responsible for initiating, developing, and overseeing the revision of the ASP on behalf of Sound Transit, as well as confirming compliance with state and FTA regulations.
+The annual revision process includes seeking feedback from agency departments, management review, operational partners, and internal audits to determine if any changes are needed.
+Updates to the ASP may be initiated due to changes to the federal regulations, the WSDOT Program Standard, system expansion, major system modifications, major organizational changes and reassignment of functions, audit results, operating procedures or environment, procedures, instructions, or rules affecting safety.
+If required changes are identified outside of the annual ASP revision, work will immediately commence to update the plan.
+A memo will notify SSO of pending changes.
+Any off-cycle changes will be incorporated into the ASP in the following revision.

-Changes, excluding nominal administrative changes, will be presented to the Employee Safety Committee and the Chief Executive Officer for adoption by the Board of Directors.
-The SMS team will update the revision table indicating a review and certification of compliance has taken place.
+Review and approval of a revised ASP will be presented to the Employee Safety Committee and the Chief Executive Officer for adoption by the Board of Directors.
+The Enterprise Safety Division will update the revision table indicating a review and certification of compliance has taken place.

-Following the ASP review, the Safety Division will provide the revision to WSDOT for compliance review and final approval.
+Following the ASP review, the Enterprise Safety Division will provide the revision to WSDOT for compliance review and final approval.
 The ASP is submitted annually to meet requirements set forth by the current revision of the WSDOT Program Standard.
-The Transportation Safety & Security Director is responsible for notifying WSDOT of any changes or modifications to the ASP or any significant safety issues.
+The Deputy Executive Director of Safety is responsible for notifying WSDOT of any changes or modifications to the ASP or any significant safety issues.
 WSDOT is responsible for reviewing the ASP to ensure the plan meets the Program Standard requirements.
 Any WSDOT recommendations to enhance or modify the ASP will be considered and the ASP will be revised accordingly.
+A copy of the ASP is also provided to the Puget Sound Regional Council, the local metropolitan planning organization, that develops policies and makes decisions on transportation planning for the region.

-1.7 PUBLIC SAFETY AND EMERGENCY MANAGEMENT PUBLIC SAFETY AND SECURITY OPERATIONS
+1.7 PUBLIC SAFETY